 Check out our information sheet to find out about different types of storm water management features that the City utilizes to improve the effects of storm water.

-Currently the closest confirmed EAB sighting is near Lakeland, MN along I94.
+EAB is very difficult to detect.
+Early detection is the key help minimize its effects on our urban forest.
+Currently there is no detectable EAB sign within the city, but that does not mean that EAB isn’t in the city limits.
+Infected trees won’t show much exterior stress until a couple years after infection.
+Currently the closest confirmed EAB sighting is in Hudson, Wisconsin.
 Adult EAB insects can only travel about ½ a mile on their own; however careless firewood movement of infected wood could bring EAB here at any time.
 That is why Wisconsin and Minnesota have firewood movement regulations and quarantines.

+Ash trees can be treated for EAB using a couple different methods.
+Some of these methods a homeowner can administer, and some require a professional arborist.
+The University of Wisconsin Extension has an excellent homeowner publication about homeowner treatment which is linked to in the Urban Forestry page on the city website.
+If you want a professional treatment, please contact a certified arborist.
+Remember, treatment for EAB must be done annually or biennially depending on the treatment administered.
+Treating an ash tree only once will prolong its life by only a of couple years.
 The City is currently in the process of having a few high value public Ash trees treated for EAB such as the Ash trees in the Main Street boulevard.
 However, it is too cost prohibitive to have all the public Ash trees treated on a biennial basis.
-It is better to remove those trees and replace with a non-Ash species that would not have to be treated.
+It is better to remove those trees and replace with a non-ash species that would not have to be treated.